Cuberick-Orion/Bi-Blip4CIR/README.md

   <summary>Applying CLIP4Cir Combiner upgrades</summary>
   &emsp;

-Since our work, the authors of CLIP4Cir have released upgrades to their original Combiner architecture with an [improved performance](https://paperswithcode.com/paper/composed-image-retrieval-using-contrastive).
+Since our work, the authors of CLIP4Cir have released an upgrade to their original Combiner architecture with an [improved performance](https://paperswithcode.com/paper/composed-image-retrieval-using-contrastive), termed _Clip4Cir (v3)_ on the leaderboard.

 Given that our method is built directly on top of this architecture, it is reasonable to assume that applying these upgrades to our method (while still replacing CLIP with BLIP encoders) may yield a performance increase.